A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: Data Analysis

-In this study, we analyze wind and wave direction data during two major cyclonic events, Cyclone Biporjoy and Cyclone Amphan, to evaluate the performance of the proposed torus-to-torus regression model.
-For both events, wind and wave directions recorded in the morning (6:00 AM for Biporjoy, 7:00 AM for Amphan) were treated as covariates, while those recorded in the afternoon (12:00 PM for Biporjoy, 1:00 PM for Amphan) served as responses.
-Here, wind direction represents as $\phi$, and wave direction represents as $\theta.$ The parameter estimates of the proposed regression model, including standard errors, are summarized in Table-\ref{table:data_bip_amp_table}.
-To estimate the model parameters, we employed the ``L-BFGS-B" numerical optimization method to minimize the loss function defined in Equation-\ref{loss function total}.
+For both events, wind and wave directions recorded in the morning (6:00 AM for \textit{Biparjoy}, 7:00 AM for \textit{Amphan}) were treated as covariates, while those recorded in the afternoon (12:00 PM for \textit{Biparjoy}, 1:00 PM for \textit{Amphan}) served as responses.
+Here, wave direction is represented as $\phi$, and wind direction is represented as $\theta.$ The parameter estimates of the proposed regression model, including standard errors, are summarized in Table-\ref{table:data_bip_amp_table}.
+To estimate the model parameters, we employed a numerical optimization method to minimize the loss function defined in Equation-\ref{loss function total}.
 Given the complex nature of the loss function and the risk of the optimization process converging to local minima, we ran the optimization procedure 1000 times, each with different randomly initialized starting values.
-Specifically, the parameters $\phi_0$ and $\theta_0$ were initialized from a Uniform distribution over $[0, 2\pi]$, and the parameters $b_1, b_2, b_3,$ and $b_4$ were initialized from a Uniform distribution over $[-20, 20]$.
+Specifically, the parameters $\phi_0$ and $\theta_0$ were initialized from a Uniform distribution over $[0, 2\pi]$, and the parameters $b_1, b_2, b_3,$ and $b_4$ were initialized from a Uniform distribution over $[-5, 5]$.
 From these runs, we selected only those parameter estimates that resulted in relatively low standard errors and yielded satisfactory model diagnostics, particularly in terms of visual assessment through the spoke-plot and the proposed circular scatter plots in Section-\ref{csctr_plot}.